CraigAllen-Mednax/novemdoc/README.md

   object oriented feature can be added, focus on the nested dict means this class plays well with code that handles the JSON object directly.

-Helps to:
+## Helps to:

 * store in mongo

-Status:
+## Debugging/Logging

+To get verbose logging set DEBUG=* (or other mask to filter particular log messages).

+## Roadmap

-I've built this type of class several times over the last year, this is just the base of trying to make it one last time for reuse.
+I've built this type of class several times over the last years, this is just the base of trying to make it one last time for reuse.
 Some of the things that I've done in such classes: